 We walked back to our hotel.
 We rested first before going to the nearby Immaculate Concepcion Cathedral for the 6:00 pm mass.

 After mass, we boarded a tricycle going back to the hotel as we were tired from all the walking.
-We freshened up and rested more before our going to dinner at Kalui Restaurant set at 8:00 pm.
+We freshened up and rested more before going to dinner at Kalui Restaurant set at 8:00 pm.
 Our contracted driver is bringing us there.
-On the way, MD and my attention was caught by the festive lights at the municipal hall and requested to take a look and get some shots and Kuya driver obliged just reminding us to make it a short stop because of our reservation at Kalui.
+On the way, MD and my attention was caught by the festive lights at the municipal hall and requested to look and take some shots.
+Kuya driver obliged reminding us to make it a short stop because of our reservation at Kalui.
 We made a dash for it and enjoyed the blinking lights and took pictures.

 Soon, we were ushered to our table…. more pictures 🙂